ECWPGT Policies and Regs

 Female Professionals who are 16 years of age or older by the 1st round of any ECWPGT tournament for which she is registered.

-Female Amateurs who are 15 years of age or older by the 1st round of any ECWPGT event they register to play and will be eligible to play on a space available basis only, and must have a World Handicap System Index of 4.0 or less.
-Additionally, amateurs are ineligible to win any prizes, prize money or gift certificates on the ECWPGT.
+Female Amateurs who are 15 years of age or older by the 1st round of any ECWPGT event they register to play and will be eligible to play on a space available basis only and must have a World Handicap System Index of 4.0 or less.
+Additionally, amateurs are eligible to win up to $1000.00 per tournament on the ECWPGT.

 Tournaments will consist of 54-holes of stroke play (weather permitting).
 The maximum field at most events is 78 players, including 1 sponsor/host exemption.
-2022 Winter Series events will feature a no-cut format to give players their “reps.”
+2022 in most cases, Winter Series events will feature a no-cut format to give players their “reps.”
+We do reserve the right to enforce a cut depending on field size and other factors.
+Those rules will be noted in the tournament notes page.
 The Official Tour fields will be cut after 36 holes to the top 50% of the starting field, including ties.
-Amateurs are included in the cut number but ineligible for any prize money.
+Amateurs are included in the cut number and eligible for prize money consistent with current USGA/R&A rules.

 A tie will be broken for first place only and will be broken by a sudden-death playoff after all scores have been officially approved and posted.
-The designated starting hole for a playoff will be hole #18.
+The designated starting hole for a playoff will be determined by the Committee when necessary.
 All subsequent holes will be determined on site.

 88 RULE APPLIES: any player shooting 88 or higher during the first or second round will be cut from the field.
 The committee reserves the right to wave this rule under extreme conditions.